I recently found myself in the unfortunate position of having to end—or at least greatly curtail—a relationship with someone close to me.

 Though I say “recently,” the reality is, it’s been a years-long process of incrementally scaling things back, as I carefully scrutinized his words, deeds, and behavior, and with tiny bits of evidence I caught here and there, concluded that he is in fact, inauthentic, untrustworthy, egocentric (narcissistic), a pathological liar, etc., as I’ve long suspected, but needed for my own sake to genuinely conclude based on what little evidence and experience I could accrue over time.

-So the “recent” part refers to the final conclusion that yes, he is dishonest, disingenuous, inauthentic, etc., and thus I needed to curtail the relationship accordingly.
+So the “recent” part refers to my final conclusion, and the subsequent decision to curtail the relationship accordingly.

-In fact, he may even be a Sociopath.
-I don’t know.
+In fact, he may even be a Sociopath, though I don’t know for sure.
 Perhaps a high-functioning sociopath.
-There’s really no way of knowing whether his behavior is a physiological trait, as with many sociopaths (which comprise 4% of the population), or a character trait, as in he is simply self-centered, egotistical, dishonest, lacking integrity, etc.
+There’s really no way of knowing whether his behavior is a physiological trait (born without a conscience), as with many sociopaths (which comprise 4% of the population), or merely a character trait: he is simply self-centered, egotistical, dishonest, lacking integrity, etc.

 Like high-functioning sociopaths, he is really good at presenting this wonderful (and artificial) version of himself, leading others to believe that he’s such a great guy—especially since he has really good memory.
-A pathological liar, he can easily and quickly weave and weave and weave multi-layered webs of deceit; and if he’s caught in one lie, he can instantaneously fabricate more, creating whatever escape he needs—with a straight face and astonishingly casually (thus the term bold-faced liar)—and it all seems so credible (or, it’s often so complex that it’s difficult to follow, and easier to just accept as truth, because who would make all that up just to get away with something so trivial?).
-And, further, if finally cornered in his lies, he becomes violent, escalating and escalating until you finally drop it and walk away, because it’s not worth the conflict.
+A pathological liar, he can easily and quickly weave and weave and weave multi-layered webs of deceit; and if he’s caught in one lie, he can instantaneously fabricate more, creating whatever escape he needs—with a straight face and astonishingly casually (thus the term “bold-faced liar“)—and it all seems so credible (or, it’s often so complex that it’s difficult to follow, and easier to just accept as truth, because who would make all that up just to get away with something so trivial?).
+And, further, if finally cornered in his lies, he becomes increasingly hostile, escalating and escalating, even becoming violent, until you finally just drop it and walk away, because it’s not worth that level of stress and conflict.

 So, as you can imagine, it can be really difficult to navigate through it all and realize it’s all artificial.

-And that unfortunate experience prompted me to consider the importance of honesty, integrity, and authenticity, the actual point of this article…
+And that unfortunate experience prompted me to consider the importance of honesty, integrity, and authenticity—which became the basis for this article.

 Integrity literally means that one’s actions align with, or are integral to, one’s statements, which in turn align with one’s beliefs/principles.
 In other words, you say what you mean, and do what you say.
 Over time, people with integrity prove that they are trustworthy—which is important, as our individual lives, and even society itself, are built upon trust.
 We have to be able to trust each other in order to build relationships, build lives together, do business together, build organizations and communities, i.e., to build anything meaningful or enduring, including a peaceful and prosperous civilization.